houghtos/AWS-Seq/README.md

 # Immunospace 1.1
-###### Uses Terraform, AWS CLI, and boto3 (python) to automate EC2 spot instance creation, provisioning, and pipeline running to save costs on processing NGS data.
+###### 80% cost reduction in processing bulk NGS data through the cloud (AWS).
+Uses Terraform, AWS CLI, and boto3 (python) to automate EC2 spot instance creation, provisioning, and job submission.
 Current setup is for processing paired fastq RNAseq files.

 ###### Heavily recommend launching EC2 instances from same region as S3 buckets.
 Copying between an EC2 spot instance and S3 from the same region does not incur download charges.